 The awards will be contingent on available funding.

 Due date for applications: 11:59 p.m.
+Thursday, Aug.
+6, 2020

-Award period: Fall 2019-Spring 2020
+Award period: Fall 2020-Spring 2021

 Graduate students who are in good standing in a degree program at Northeastern during the period of the award are eligible.
 Awards are contingent on students enrolling in at least one graduate-level course in the fall and spring terms.
 Students are only eligible to receive RCA Assistantships once (up to two terms) during their program enrollment.

 Submit the following materials in PDF format to email@example.com.

-- CV or resume (optional);
+- CV or resume (optional)

-- Annotated budget up to $250 for research or creative activity support (if requesting this support);
+- Annotated budget up to $250 for research or creative activity support (if requesting this support)

-- Letter of recommendation for the student from the faculty member mentoring the student on the research/creative activity project, including a description of any objectives for the student’s growth experience as an RCA Graduate Assistant that complement the project plan.
+- Letter of recommendation for the student from the faculty member mentoring the student on the research/creative activity project, including a description of any objectives for the student’s growth experience as an RCA Graduate Assistant that complement the project plan

-Award process: A subgroup of the Research and Creative Activities Advisory Group will review the applications and budget proposals, and make its recommendations to the CGSR Dean.
+A group of faculty solicited by the CGSR Dean will review the applications and budget proposals, and make its recommendations to the CGSR Dean.
 The committee encourages projects that develop the professional skills of the graduate assistant as well as further the research or creative activity itself.